ash/raku-course/essentials/conditional-checks/exercises/leap-year/solution/index.md

 ## Code 2

-In the second solution, the logic is packed to a single expressions.
+In the second solution, the logic is packed to a single expression.
 Parentheses are not always needed by added here for clarity.

 ```raku
 my $year = prompt 'Year: ';